Stray Cats, Feral Cats and Kittens

 Kitten Socializing 101

 When the kittens are eating solid food (at approximately 5-6 weeks and older) they should be trapped and socialized.
-At this age, they are young enough that they can be tamed, learning to trust people and becoming loving pets.
-After 12 weeks of age (3 months), it is often too late to successfully socialize kittens.
-This makes how you handle and interact with the kittens when they are 6 weeks old very important.
+At this age, they are young enough that they can be well socialized, learning to trust people and becoming loving pets.
+After 16 weeks of age (4 months), it becomes more difficult (but not impossible!) to successfully socialize kittens.
+Beginning the socialization process for kittens after they have passed the four-month mark often takes much longer and is often much less effective in high-stress environments like a shelter—fosters have much better luck!

-Play with the kittens with wands and cat dancers to encourage them to interact with the toys (and indirectly, you).
-The East Bay SPCA arranges kitten surrenders by appointment and we will do an evaluation of the animal’s health and temperament.
+If you are able to socialize young kittens, the East Bay SPCA can take them in as owner surrenders once they are better socialized and able to be spayed or neutered.
+Surrenders are arranged by appointment and we will do an evaluation of the animal’s health and temperament.
 Please note that there is a fee to surrender cats and kittens.
-Please call us at 510-569-0702 to learn more about our surrender process and to learn about our space availability.
+Please call us at (510) 569-0702 to learn more about our surrender process and to learn about our space availability.

 Surrendering kittens elsewhere